ČT3: 2012–2023

-Establishment of the temporary TV channel ČT3 was announced by Czech Television on 18 March 2020.
-According to Czech Television (ČT), senior citizens, who were a vulnerable group during the covid-19 pandemic, spent the most time at home during the crisis and public television wanted to provide them with a television program adapted to their needs.
+Establishment of the temporary TV channel According to Czech Television (ČT), senior citizens, who were a vulnerable group during the COVID-19 pandemic, spent the most time at home during the crisis and public television wanted to provide them with a television program adapted to their needs.
 Due to the extraordinary situation, ČT stopped producing most of its regular programs and was able to use the funds for the creation of a new channel.
-Broadcasting of ČT3 started on 23 March 2020 at 9 a.m.
+Broadcasting.

 On 24 March 2021, the Council of Czech Television approved the transition from test broadcasting to regular broadcasting and agreed to its financing until the end of 2021.
 In November 2021, CEO Petr Dvořák stated that Czech Television is counting on the ČT3 station in the following years as well, however in November 2022, Czech Television announced that its operation would end at the end of 2022 due to the need for financial savings. ČT3 broadcasting ended on 1 January 2023, in the first minutes of the new year, after the New Year's toast.